SushanthJA/ppg-spo2/README.md

 # SpO2 Estimation from PPG (Photoplethysmography) Waveforms
 *Dataset Used*: https://physionet.org/content/pulse-transit-time-ppg/1.1.0/

-## 1. PPG Signal Preprocessing & Identifying Beats
+## 1. PPG Signal Preprocessing

 ### Results to be Achieved
-- Select **good quality pulses** while rejecting noise.
+- Preprocess the signal to remove noise and artifacts.
 - Prepare signals for feature extraction.

 ### Tasks